Trump defends immigration decision at Minnesota rally

 Trump’s tariff battle with Canadian Prime Minister Justin Trudeau could “really hurt people here, especially in agriculture,” said Martin.

-That particular issue was on the mind of soybean farmer Patrick Blatz from Rush City as he waited in line for the Trump rally here.
+That particular issue was on the mind of soybean farmer Patrick Blatz from Rush City, Minnesota, as he waited in line for the Trump rally here.

 “Prices dropped big money in the last couple of weeks,” Blatz said.
 “It’s hit us — tens of thousands of dollars.”